 Coach Angerman attended East High School and continued her volleyball career at Barton Community College before transferring to Morningside College.
 While at Morningside, she led her team to a 70-10 record and was a two time NAIA All-American.
 Coach Angerman is also on Midwest Volleyball Power's Board of Directors.
 Kali currently works as a Family Support Worker in Sioux City, Iowa.

-This is Coach Chamberlain’s second season with MVP.
+This is Coach Chamberlain’s third season with MVP.
 Chamberlain is originally from Grand Island, Nebraska where she attended Grand Island Northwest.
 Following high school she continued her volleyball career at Central Community College Platte Campus in Columbus, Nebraska.
 Chamberlain then was recruited to play for Morningside College in 1999-2000.
 Coach Chamberlain majored in education while playing volleyball and running track for the Mustangs.
 Monica received her undergraduate degree in Education in 2002 from Morningside and her Masters in Curriculum and Instruction in 2010 from Wayne State College.
 She has been coaching high school and club volleyball for the past 15 years.
 Recently, she accepted the head volleyball position at North High school for the upcoming 2019 season.
 Coach Chamberlain is currently a special education teacher at North Middle school.
 She and her husband have 3 children-Sidney, Kal, and Lyndi.